Copper Alloy Tubes for Heat Exchangers and Industrial Applications

 Tubing made from a copper-based alloy rather than pure copper, chosen to meet particular needs (e.g., higher strength, better resistance in seawater or chemicals).
 Examples include cupronickel for marine systems or aluminum-bronze for wear-prone service.

-What is nickel copper alloy called?
+What is copper nickel alloy called?

 A copper-nickel mixture is known as cupronickel.
 Depending on nickel content (e.g., 10–30%), it combines good thermal conductivity with strong corrosion resistance, especially in seawater applications.